ocupop/4p-website/src/_posts/2022-09-08-regenerative-organic-agriculture-research-at-the-rodale-institute.md

 ---
 layout: post
+title: >-
-title: Regenerative Organic Agriculture Research at The Rodale Institute
+  4P Foods Learns More about Regenerative Organic Agriculture Research at The Rodale Institute
 date: 2022-09-08 11:00:00
 author: 4P Foods
 excerpt: >-
   Local Food Sales Advocate Grace Grattan traveled to The Rodale Institute in Kutztown, PA to attend the 2022 Annual Organic Field Day.
+Lucky for us, Grace is sharing her farm-tastic thoughts and takeaways from the event with the 4P Foods community!
 featured_image: /uploads/4pfoods-web-images-1900x1000-rodaleinstitute.png
 buttons:
 assets: